kylefarris/clamscan/README.md

         host: '127.0.0.1', // If you want to connect locally but not through socket
         port: 12345, // Because, why not
         timeout: 300000, // 5 minutes
-        local_fallback: true, // Use local preferred binary to scan if socket/tcp fails
+        localFallback: true, // Use local preferred binary to scan if socket/tcp fails
         path: '/bin/clamdscan', // Special path to the clamdscan binary on your server
-        config_file: '/etc/clamd.d/daemon.conf', // A fairly typical config location
+        configFile: '/etc/clamd.d/daemon.conf', // A fairly typical config location
         multiscan: false, // You hate speed and multi-threaded awesome-sauce
-        reload_db: true, // You want your scans to run slow like with clamscan
+        reloadDb: true, // You want your scans to run slow like with clamscan
         active: false, // you don't want to use this at all because it's evil
-        bypass_test: true, // Don't check to see if socket is available.
+        bypassTest: true, // Don't check to see if socket is available.
 You should probably never set this to true.
     },
     preference: 'clamscan' // If clamscan is found and active, it will be used by default });